Prajwal-Prathiksh/SLP-Smoothed-Particle-Hydrodynamics/SLP/Taylor Green Vortex/Plots/README.md

 The error plots of the Taylor Green vortex simulation, as well the corresponding log files.

+The log files, and error plots stored are as follows:

 ### 1. nx_30/

     * PySPH taylor_green example